Brighton and Hove restaurant given new food hygiene rating

 A Brighton and Hove restaurant has been handed a new four-out-of-five food hygiene rating.

-Stoney Point Coffee Shop, a restaurant, cafe or canteen at 1 George Street, Brighton was given the score after assessment on August 8, the Food Standards Agency's website shows.
+Happy Maki, a restaurant, cafe or canteen at 8 Pool Valley, Brighton was given the score after assessment on August 11, the Food Standards Agency's website shows.